martinkosch/Dimensionless.jl/README.md

 julia> t_dimful = dimensionful(v_dimless, u"m/s", basis)
 10.0 m s^-1
 ```
+This procedure enables reducing the number of simulations or experiments as well as streamlining problem formulations.
 A full [examplary use case](https://martinkosch.github.io/Dimensionless.jl/dev/example/) can be found in the documentation.